-I thought since I’m tracking my Instagram growth it made sense to use cameras for tracking, and since Pastel Set of Tombow Dual Brush Pens was my favorite at the time I went with these colors.
+I thought since I was tracking my Instagram growth, it made sense to use cameras for tracking, and since Pastel Set of Tombow Dual Brush Pens was my favorite at the time, I went with these colors.

 This was a little tracker for another account I had one day.
-It was very new so I counted it much more detailed.
+It was very new, so I counted it in much more detail.

 With my love for hot beverages like coffee and tea, creating a tracker with cute little cups was just a matter of time.

 I love this tracker and the awesome galaxy vibe!
 It also kind of makes me think of old games like Pacman?